par7133/par7133/README.md

 To help please donate by clicking <a href="https://gaox.io/l/dona1">https://gaox.io/l/dona1</a> and filling the form.

-Finally you can buy the 5 Mode mug here: <a href="https://shop.numode.eu">https://shop.numode.eu</a>.
+Finally you can buy the NuMode mug here: <a href="https://shop.numode.eu">https://shop.numode.eu</a>.

 <b>Swapping</b>: php development for graphic design.